 If you ask me, Fall and Winter are the best times of year for beer.
 It's the Oktoberfests, the pumpkin ales, and the winter warmers.
 I've also got a particular affinity for Belgian-style brews, and a fondness for a well-done dark beer.

 I've started homebrewing, and while it's still a relatively new hobby, I've been happy with my results so far.
-I've done an Oktoberfest, a Winter Warmer, and a Rye so far, with a Stout in the fermenter now.
-I'm going to move on to a another Oktoberfest next, and then a nice Wheat.
+I've done an Oktoberfest, a Winter Warmer, a Rye, a Milk Stout, and a Wheat so far.
+I'm going to move on to a another Oktoberfest next, and then a Porter, and maybe another Winter Warmer for the holidays.
 Or at least that's the plan right now.
+Maybe I'll sneak an IPA in there somewhere.

 I'm also on Untappd - and so are my beers (Castle Bridge Brewing), if you're ever in the neighborhood to try one.